feedhenry/wilcard_proxy/README.md

 Full base host url that would be used to proxy to the mbaas, core and apps.
 It represents openshift router dns without wildcard.

-> RHMAP_PLATFORM_PATH `optional`
+> PLATFORM_URL `optional`

-Set to this environment variable to  `/` if you want to expose platform UI to public internet traffic.
-Ignore otherwise
+Full URL to core platform.
+For example https://rhmap.corehost.net

 > DNS_SERVER `optional`